x3dom/pipeline/README.md

 We have not tested this application on windows.
 The development enviornment may be working there too, but it not supported.
-If you have to use Windows, VirtualBox is your friend (hint: vagrantup.com)
+If you have to use Windows, VirtualBox is your friend (helper: vagrantup.com)

 Installing Python requirements